Micro-influencers: brand’s new best friend?

 Remember that you are going to associate your name and brand with the influencer, hence the choice of the latter must be carefully made.
 Its behavior has repercussions on your image with regard to your consumers, whether current or potential.
 In addition, many influencers have already caused a scandal due to unfortunate statements or controversial acts.
 Unfortunately, your brand does not come out unscathed.
 So come to an agreement from the start.

 Finally, it is important to know that in the digital age, influencer marketing offers you endless opportunities, but in return a significant margin of risk.
 Influencers can be the secret weapon of successful online marketing campaigns.
 They can reach the target group in a very discreet way.
-Before allocating your resources to collaborate with influencers, you must first carefully compare the gains and losses that can be brought to you, and remember that influencer marketing lives by the credibility of a cooperation between two partners
+Before allocating your resources to collaborate with influencers, you must first carefully compare the gains and losses that can be brought to you, and remember that influencer marketing lives by the credibility of cooperation between two partners

 Poorly placed content will have no positive effect on your positioning but will certainly have damage that can be difficult to correct.
 You should therefore choose your people carefully, and be sure to consider other essential KPIs as well.